peastman/ChorusExMachina/plugin/src/help.md

 - **Attack Rate**.
 How quickly notes reach full volume.
 - **Release Rate**.
 How quickly the sound stops at the end of a note.
 - **Stereo Width**.
 How widely the singers are spread out in space.
+- **Exciter Strength**.
+The strength of the harmonic exciter effect to apply to the output.
+This increases the amount of high frequency harmonics.
+When used with restraint, it can improve clarity and produce a fuller sound.
 - **Time Spread**.
 The amount of delay between voices in the chorus.
 - **Vowel Delay**.
 The delay in milliseconds from the start of each note to the beginning of the first vowel.